Since 2021, we have worked to connect our community.

 Executive Director of Development

-I was born in Mattson, IL on October 11th, 1983 to Kimberly Lawrence and Leonardo Curtis.
+• I was born in Mattson, IL on October 11th, 1983 to Kimberly Lawrence and Leonardo Curtis.
 I am the second oldest of 5 brothers and 2 sisters.
-I moved to Madison WI when I was 5 years old.
+I moved to Madison, WI when I was 5 years old.
 I graduated from James Madison Memorial High in 2001.
-I was one of the first high school students that receive my Lead Childcare Teacher Certification from a high school.
+I was one of the first high school students to receive my Lead Childcare Teacher Certification from a high school.
 I went on to Mesa Community College in Phoenix, AZ to study Child Development.
 I missed my family and decided to move back to Madison.
 I opened my family daycare, Home Away from Home.
 I ran the daycare for 15 years.
 I have four children Chaya, Mia, Jermaine, and Seth.
 They are my heart and I work hard to provide them with a better life than what I had.
 I teach my children to persevere and advocate for themselves while also being creative and practicing self-love.

 My little brother was murdered in 2016 and I decided to move to La Crosse, WI to open up the Yellow Brick Road Youth Group Home and get away from the pain of my brother's death.
 I was heartbroken and full of grief when I arrived in La Crosse.
 I decided to go back to school for human service, and I graduated from Western Technical College.